colosseum-wiot/user-documentation/docs/source/container_mgmt/prepare_a_new_lxc_container_for_upload.rst

 Prepare a New LXC Container for Upload
 ==================================

-Once a user has :doc:`Transferred the Base LXC Image from the NAS <transferring_base_lxc_image>` to their local machine, they can use lxd to run the image, make changes, and export the image for upload to the Colosseum.
+Once a user has :doc:`Transferred the Base LXC Image from the NAS </container_mgmt/transferring_base_lxc_image>` to their local machine, they can use lxd to run the image, make changes, and export the image for upload to the Colosseum.

 Prerequisites
 ------------

-This article assumes that the user has :doc:`Transferred the Base LXC Image from the NAS <transferring_base_lxc_image>` and has the base container stored on their local machine at the path ``/home/localuser/myresources/`` and the filename is ``base-image-name.tar.gz``.
+This article assumes that the user has :doc:`Transferred the Base LXC Image from the NAS </container_mgmt/transferring_base_lxc_image>` and has the base container stored on their local machine at the path ``/home/localuser/myresources/`` and the filename is ``base-image-name.tar.gz``.
 Replace these placeholder path and file names as appropriate for your local computer.

 The user must also have lxd installed on their local machine and configured appropriately.
 For a tutorial on this process, users can reference the following article.
 For additional references on setting up and using the lxd environment, see the References section below. `<https://insights.ubuntu.com/2016/03/16/lxd-2-0-installing-and-configuring-lxd-212/>`_